LisanneWiengarten/rag-demo/README.md

 # Setup
-- Copy relevant pdf files into the `data` folder.
+- In the root directory, create a folder named `data` and copy all relevant pdfs there.
 For simplicity, input pdfs are always expected at this location
 - Create a virtual environment for this service e.g. `conda create -n rag python=3.11` and activate it: `conda activate rag`
 - Install the requirements: `pip install -r requirements.txt`